Medieval stone streets and buildings in the historic centre of Perugia, Umbria

 The city

-Corso Vannucci — The main pedestrian street, lined with palaces and cafes.
-It opens onto Piazza IV Novembre, which has the Fontana Maggiore (one of the finest medieval fountains in Italy) and the Cathedral of San Lorenzo.
+Corso Vannucci — The main pedestrian street, lined with palaces and cafes, named after Pietro Vannucci (better known as Perugino, Raphael’s teacher).
+It opens onto Piazza IV Novembre, the heart of medieval Perugia.

-Rocca Paolina — A 16th-century papal fortress built by Paul III, partially demolished after the unification of Italy.
-The subterranean medieval streets preserved beneath it are accessible via escalator and form a free, extraordinary underground walk through Perugia’s medieval fabric.
+Rocca Paolina — A 16th-century papal fortress built by Paul III over an entire medieval quarter (the Baglioni family’s houses were deliberately buried beneath it).
+Partially demolished after the unification of Italy; the subterranean medieval streets preserved beneath are accessible via escalator and form a free, extraordinary underground walk through Perugia’s earlier medieval fabric.
+Open daily.

 Umbrian food

-Umbria produces excellent truffles (black truffles from Norcia, white from around Gubbio).
+Umbria produces excellent truffles — black truffles from Norcia (available year-round) and white truffles from around Gubbio (autumn only).
 Norcineria — the Umbrian tradition of cured pork products — is equally important: prosciutto, salami, and the preserved meats of Norcia are sold across the region.
-Umbrian olive oil is among Italy’s finest.
+Strangozzi (thick hand-rolled pasta) with truffle sauce or tomato is the standard first course.
+Umbrian olive oil is among Italy’s finest — green, peppery, and used generously.

 Day trips